sahupriyanshi019-hub/apnacollege-demo/README.md

 # apnacollege-demo
-This is my 1st  Git Repository
+This is my 1st  Git Repository.
+Author-Priyanshi Sahu